openquantumhardware/qick/docs/firmware.rst

 * 2 input channels connected to ADCs.
 * 1 instance of tProcessor 64-bit instructions, 32-bit registers.

 Sampling frequency of ADC blocks is given by the variable ``soc.fs_adc``.
-Sampling frequency of DACs is stored in variable ``soc.fs_adc``.
+Sampling frequency of DACs is stored in variable ``soc.fs_dac``.
 Fast-speed buffers were removed to save memory space.
 Raw data can be captured after x8 down-sampling.

 Output channels driving DACs use the updated Signal Generator V4, which has the possibility to upload I/Q envelopes, and uses 32-bit resolution for both frequency and phase.
 The format of the control word was updated accordingly to accomodate the bits.
 See example asm files for a detailed description of the fields.
 The maximum length of the I/Q envelopes is given by the variable ``soc.gens[i].MAX_LENGTH``.